18fadly-anthony/backr-py/README.md

 ## ToDo

-1. Do compression in python rather than from gzip
-2. Ability to restore from backup
+1. Ability to restore from backup
-3. Encryption
+2. Encryption